roto31/SublerPlus/docs/TROUBLESHOOTING.md

 - If retaining originals, ensure output directory is set and writable.

 ## Build issues
-- Use `./scripts/build.sh --release` for release; add `--skip-tests` only if necessary.
+- Use `./scripts/build-with-subler.sh --release` for release builds with MP42Foundation support
+- Add `--skip-tests` to skip test execution
+- Add `--skip-mp42` to skip MP42Foundation build (use existing framework)
-- Prune old archives in `build/App builds/` to reclaim space.
+- Prune old archives in `build/App builds/` to reclaim space
+- If MCPServer build fails, ensure Swifter dependency is properly configured in Package.swift
 # Troubleshooting

 ## Build Issues